-If you have ever written any reports in SSRS or Power BI.
-You know that when you create a chart or use color in a table, SSRS and Power BI automatically assigned.
+If you have ever written any reports for SSRS or Power BI (either desktop or report server).
+You know that when you create a chart and table a random color is automatically assigned.
 This is fine if you don’t want any control over what colors are used.
 Or don’t care what the end result looks like.
-In all of Recast’s reports, however, we never use the automatically assigned colors.
-Instead, we set the colors ourselves.
-In this blog post, I show you one of the color palette codes we use at Recast.
-Then I explain what each part of the code means.
+So how can you sync the colors between the two objects?

 There are many reasons you would want to define the colors used in a SSRS report.
 These include: making the information easier to read (e.g. matching the colors between a chart and a table), following style guides or adhering to Web Content Accessibility Guidelines (WCAG).
 We use our own custom color palettes to help customers understand data more quickly and easily.